 Tip #3: Light more for less

 If you haven’t switched the lights in your house to light-emitting diode bulbs (LEDs), now is the time.
 They use 85% less electricity than incandescent bulbs and last 25 times longer.
-More than 70,000 Singapore households in 1 or 2 room HDB will receive $25 vouchers to change to LED lights.
+Under NEA’s Switch and Save – Use LED (SSUL) programme, $25 vouchers for LED lights have already been sent to some 80,000 households living in one-room and two-room HDB flats.
+NEA will extend the programme to three-room HDB households as well.
 Light up your house with LED lights and save so much more on your electricity today.
 Read more about our tips on buying household appliances.

 Tip #4: Run your refrigerator for less

 Hiding in the corner of all our kitchen is our trusty refrigerator.
 They are always overlooked when it comes to being more environmentally friendly, however, refrigerators are in fact, are one of the household electrical appliances that consumes the most electricity.
 Constant opening and closing of the fridge wastes an enormous amount of energy, and can cause dust to build up.
 The more dust we have on the refrigerator coils, the more energy is required to cool the refrigerator, driving the power bill up.

 75% of the electrical use by home electronics occurs when they’re on standby.
 These “energy vampires” suck electricity all day long—costing you an extra $100 each year.
 So if you’d like to avoid burning a hole in your pocket, unplug your electronics or plug them into a power strip, then turn off the strip.